 Need help?
 Email the Webmaster

 Blanket/annual budget request.
-Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually it utilizes an option within the NAS request submission process that changes the level of review and approval from individual work requests to an annual budget for each which eliminates the need to submit a new request for each new sample submission.
-Once established, requestors are free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.
+Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process that changes the level of review and approval from individual work requests to an annual budget.
+This eliminates the need to submit a new NAS request for every new sample submission.

-IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via a blanket budget request.
-Instead please submit a separate “ad hoc” NAS request as these follow a scope specific approval process.
+IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via an annual blanket budget request.
+Rather, please submit a separate “ad hoc” NAS request as these follow a separate, scope-specific, approval process.

-- Select the blue BEGIN REQUEST Link located at the top right of this page to initiate a blanket/annual budget request to the PHL.
+Select the blue BEGIN REQUEST Link located at the right and follow the prompts.

-- Enter the Funding Expiry date (MM/DD/YEAR, REQUIRED).
-Approved budgets automatically expire with the fiscal year (i.e. on the last Friday of September).
+Enter the Funding Expiry date (MM/DD/YEAR, REQUIRED).
+Approved budgets automatically expire with end of the government fiscal year (i.e. on the last Friday of September).
 It is however possible to set an earlier expiry to accommodate severable funding or the internal policies/financial practices of different NIH Institutes.
 Cancelation of an ongoing blanket PO is also possible provided work is not currently pending completion/billing.

 The following validation errors have occurred: